Eldorado (poetry collection)

 Eldorado is a volume of poetry by Dutch poet J. Slauerhoff.
 First published in 1928, the collection gathers poems that speak mostly of sailors' and pirates' lives and desires.
 The poems contain familiar themes for Slauerhoff: a sailor's life, the impossibility of life on land or in society, the myth of the pirate and the Flying Dutchman.

 Content

+Eldorado comprises 27 poems in seven sections.
+All, except for "Dschengis", rhyme in couplets or, especially if consisting of four-line stanzas, use rhyme schemes ABBA and ABAB (alexandrines).